thomas-tanay/thomas-tanay.github.io/SDST.md

 In Stochastic Diffusion Search applied to Trees (SDST), a meta-population of agents explores a game-tree in a Monte-Carlo Tree Search style &mdash; ultimately converging to the optimal solution.
 Each node of the game-tree is solved through a standard application of SDS, but the convergence of the root node population is coupled to the convergence of populations down the game-tree.
-SDST agents have a natural tendency to descend in the population pointed by their hypothesis, but they spontaneously move back up if they are not contacted by an agent above.
+SDST agents also have a natural tendency to descend in the population pointed by their hypothesis and they spontaneously move upward when they are not contacted by other agents.

-These simple rules lead to the emergence of complex dynamics characterized by a meta-level of swarm behaviour (a swarm of populations or a meta-population).
+These simple rules result in complex dynamics characterized by a meta-level of swarm behaviour (a swarm of populations or a meta-population).
 One can think of this two-leveled distributed system as a loose metaphor for the hierarchical organization of the brain, from neurons and cortical columns to Brodmann areas and cerebral lobes.